BiagiarelliAdriano/Chronicles-Of-Valor/README.md

 **Validator Testing**
 - CI Python Linter
 	- After going through the entire code and fixing every encounter problem, no following errors were returned from the [PEP8 Python Checker](https://pep8ci.herokuapp.com/).

+# Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.
+- Steps for deployment:
+	- Fork or clone this repository.
+	- Create a new Heroku app.
+	- Set the buildhacks to `Python` and `NodeJS` in that order.
+	- Adding the `PORT`  `8000` to the config vars.
+	- Link the Heroku app to the repository.
+	- Click on **Deploy Branch**